COVID-19 Regional & Ouray County Response Funds

 The second fund, Ouray County Response Fund has been set up specifically to support individuals residing in Ouray County.
 Donations to this fund are being matched dollar for dollar (up to $200,000) through the generosity of a donor who resides in Ouray County.
 Visit the Foundation’s COVID-19 Community Resource page to learn how Ouray County residents may apply for support through this fund.

-Contributions to the either the Regional or Ouray County Response funds can be made by clicking the DONATE button below.
+Contributions to either the Regional or Ouray County Response funds can be made by clicking the DONATE button below.
 When making your donation you may select to support one of these two specific funds by using the drop down menu.
 If you have questions or wish to speak with one of our staff or need help facilitating a donation by check, cash wire, or stock transfer can contact Katie Singer at 970-728-8717 or firstname.lastname@example.org.

 About the COVID-19 Regional Response Fund

-Hosted by Telluride Foundation, the COVID-19 Regional Response Fund will provide flexible resources to organizations and individuals working within our communities that are disproportionately impacted by the corona virus and the economic consequences of the outbreak.
+Hosted by Telluride Foundation, the COVID-19 Regional Response Fund will provide flexible resources to organizations and individuals working within our communities that are disproportionately impacted by COVID-19 and the economic consequences of the outbreak.
 The Fund is designed to complement the work of public health officials and expand local capacity to address all aspects of the outbreak as efficiently as possible.
 The Telluride Foundation will administer grants to qualified nonprofits, and emergency hardship grants to individuals.

 In order to move resources quickly and not further burden organizations on the front lines of the pandemic, we will provide simplified and flexible application processes.
 Funds will be released on a rolling basis as funds are raised, continuing throughout the outbreak and recovery phases of the crisis.
 Overall, the Fund will be managed so that we can respond rapidly to community demands and adapt to evolving needs in subsequent funding phases.